Pawtucket , Rhode Island Therapists

 Factors Affecting Mental Health in Pawtucket

-In Pawtucket, there are disparities in both the physical and mental health of residents on the basis of sociological factors such as education, income, and race.
+In Pawtucket, there are disparities in both the physical and mental health of residents based on sociological factors such as education, income, and race.
 Non-white residents of Pawtucket are likely to experience poorer health than white residents, and people with low educational attainment and/or low income are also likely to have relatively worse health.
 Low income may prevent individuals or families from being able to afford medical care, or it may affect health in more subtle ways, such as determining where an individual or family can live, which in turn can limit access to health services.

 Divorce in Pawtucket